Examples of Resident Advocacy

 practice these skills.
 Neeru and Zeena also presented their curriculum to a national audience at the Annual

 One of every five children in the United States is growing up poor, which means America’s future faces increased risk of preventable disease, poor school performance, and loss of future economic productivity.
-In response, residents Michael Hole and Lucy Marcil teamed up and founded StreetCred (www.mystreetcred.org), a social impact organization highlighted by Forbes Magazine and NPR.
+In response, residents Michael Hole and Lucy Marcil teamed up and founded StreetCred, a social impact organization highlighted by the Boston Globe, Forbes Magazine and NPR.
 StreetCred is building one-stop shops of anti-poverty tools to help low-income families visiting pediatric clinics access basic resources and build assets while they wait on their doctor.
-In its first four months, StreetCred prepared tax returns and led voter registration for patients’ families, ultimately returning nearly $400,000 of Earned Income Tax Credit and Child Tax Credit to caregivers raising children.
-Zeena Audi and Neeru Narla (second and third from the right in the front row) and their colleagues Michael Hole and Lucy Marcil.
+So far this year, StreetCred has prepared tax returns and led voter registration for patients’ families, ultimately returning more than $1 million of Earned Income Tax Credit and Child Tax Credit to caregivers raising children.
 StreetCred’s Research Team is studying the program’s impact on long-term childhood toxic stress and health outcomes, and the organization has plans to expand its services to setting up savings accounts and bonds, financial literacy, filing for health insurance, and food, housing, utilities, and family budgeting assistance in Boston and other urban settings across the United States To-date, StreetCred is financially supported by BMC's Department of Pediatrics, BMC's Philanthropic Trust, BMC's Committee on Residents and Interns, a Boston Children's Hospital's Fred Lovejoy Award, the American Academy of Pediatrics, and several private donors.
 Six BCRP residents devoted their protected advocacy time to StreetCred during the 2016 tax season.

 Advocating for Children's Health Insurance